flectra-hq/documentation-user/content/applications/general/in_app_purchase.rst

    :align: center

 .. tip::
-   If I am on Flectra Online and have the Enterprise version, I benefit from free credits to test our IAP features.
+   If I am on Flectra Online and have the Professional version, I benefit from free credits to test our IAP features.

 IAP accounts